ThePrimeagen/fem-algos/lessons/01-introduction/A-intro.md

 description: "The greatest experience by the greatest live coder ever"
 ---

-## I am back
-And I am going to whiteboard so hard today, and i hope you are ready for it.

-For me, whiteboarding algos is one of the best activities.
+## Data Structures & Algorithms
+I love this stuff.
+This is some of the funnest stuff out there, and the best part is that learning the basics can really make a huge difference in your career.

 <br/>
 <br/>